honeycombio/honeycomb-opentelemetry-android/README.md

 ### Adding a Custom Span Processor

 You can implement and register your own custom span processor with the Honeycomb SDK.
-This allows you to perform custom operations on spans before they are exported, such as adding application-specific attributes or filtering certain spans at the application level.
+This allows you to perform custom operations on spans before they are exported, such as adding application-specific attributes.

 ```kotlin
 import io.opentelemetry.context.Context